BertBril/gporter/README.md

 gporter -r 001

-This may output a coordinate like:
+This may output a name and coordinate like:

-N48.712320 E9.306870
+1204-1533 N48.71232 E9.30687

-Enter this one in google maps to see where it is.
+Enter the N/E part one in google maps to see where it is.

 ## Zest-coordinates
 In the folder gporter_files you'll find some test coordinates.